Suriya-K7/Zen-class-student-dashboard-frontend/README.md

 # Zen Class Student Dashboard

-I designed a student dashboard for ZEN class, enabling students to attend classes, submit assignments, raise queries, and request leaves.
-Mentors can also assess tasks through their login.
+I developed an exceptional student dashboard for ZEN class, empowering students to attend classes, submit assignments, raise queries, and request leaves.
+Mentors can effortlessly assess tasks for evalutation using their login credentials.

 Steps to register :
 --